 Travel to the home of Guinness and experience Dubliners at their best in any of the capital’s thousand or more pubs!
 This east coast capital is a stylish European destination with true Irish influence and charm.
-Dublin is split across the River Liffey, and you’ll encounter a stereotypical north-south divide between the two parts of the city.
+Dublin is split across the River Liffey, and you’ll come across a fascinating north-south divide between the two parts of the city.
 Head to the north for a stronger Dublin accent and a livelier social scene; but don’t miss out on the sights and shopping in the gentler south.
 Don’t forget to look out for the Spire of Dublin on O’Connell Street, one of Dublin’s newest monuments, lighting up the night sky.

 Get some rest by the Docklands

 Visitors to Dublin can choose from a range of accessible hotels.
 The ultra-modern Marker Hotel offers both luxury and accessibility with its thirteen adapted rooms and level access throughout the striking dockland building.

 Reviewers also recommend the centrally located Academy Plaza Hotel.
 The hotel has adapted rooms, large lifts and convenient access to the city centre from its location off O’Connell Street.
 The hotel has earned a 4.5-star rating from a mobility scooter user who would “definitely use this hotel” for their next Dublin trip!

 Another recommended hotel is the Sandymount Hotel on Herbert Road.
 Only 400 metres from the Aviva Stadium, the Sandymount Hotel is ideal for sports fans.
 The hotel reflects this with its sports-themed bar and popularity with rugby fans!
 A wheelchair user and rugby fan wrote that “I love visiting the Sandymount Hotel, I have done so for Rugby on multiple occasions, it's always so welcoming and the atmosphere is always great.”
 The hotel has accessible rooms with wet rooms.